 2. Model Programs

 Completion of a substantial volunteer or political advocacy activity outside of class requirements that has been approved by a member of the political science faculty.
 Regular participation in student clubs, such as Student Government or College Democrats or Republicans, does not count.

 4. Study Abroad

 At least one semester or summer program of study abroad.
 The college currently participates in more than 30 study-abroad programs - including 15 programs in which courses are taught in English.
-Please contact the Office of International Programs, your faculty advisor, and the Director of International Studies for ideas on how to supplement your study of political science with an experience abroad.
+Please contact the Office of International Programs, your faculty advisor, and Dr. Andrew Oros, the Associate Dean for Global Education, for ideas on how to supplement your study of political science with an experience abroad.